Avody/Avody/README.md

 - 👋 Hi, I’m @Avody
-- 👀 I’m interested in programming in Python but as i'm studying Computer Engineering and Informatics, everyday i come across with many new interesting things.
+- 👀 I’m interested in programming in Python but as i'm studying Computer Engineering, everyday i come across with many new interesting things.
 - 📫 How to reach me ?
 Send an email here odavramop@gmail.com

 <!---